 Control and extinguish fires or respond to emergency situations where life, property, or the environment is at risk.
 Duties may include fire prevention, emergency medical service, hazardous material response, search and rescue, and disaster assistance.The following related career videos are available from America's Career InfoNet:

-Current Employment Department Job Openings for Fire Fighters There are 41 current openings for this occupation.
-Openings 1 through 26 are listed below.
+Current Employment Department Job Openings for Firefighters There are 4 current openings for this occupation.
+Openings 1 through 4 are listed below.

-Job Openings from the Web for Fire Fighters The following job openings have been automatically extracted from various sites across the Web.
+Job Openings from the Web for Firefighters The following job openings have been automatically extracted from various sites across the Web.
 These links are provided as supplemental resources.
 However, the Employment Department cannot validate these openings nor endorse any of these external sites.
 Some of these jobs may no longer be open.
 In some cases, a single opening may be posted on multiple sites.
-There are 13 current openings for this occupation.
-Openings 1 through 13 are listed below.
+There are 7 current openings for this occupation.
+Openings 1 through 7 are listed below.

 These estimates do not include self-employment.
 Replacement openings are caused by existing workers permanently leaving their occupation.
 Many additional job openings occur due to job changes within occupations.Data Sources and Limitations

-Educational Requirements for Fire Fighters Workers typically need a postsecondary non-degree award to enter this occupation.
+Educational Requirements for Firefighters The typical entry level education for this occupation is a postsecondary non-degree award.
 Those with an Associate's degree have a competitive advantage in the labor market.
 In addition, long-term on-the-job training is typically needed, once employed, to attain competency in the skills needed in this occupation.